Basel problem: Euler's approach

-The Weierstrass factorization theorem shows that the left-hand side is the product of linear factors given by its roots, just as for finite polynomials.
-Euler assumed this as a heuristic for expanding an infinite degree polynomial in terms of its roots, but in fact is not always true for general $P(x)$.
+The Weierstrass factorization theorem shows that the right-hand side is the product of linear factors given by its roots, just as for finite polynomials.
+Euler assumed this as a heuristic for expanding an infinite degree polynomial in terms of its roots, but in fact it is not always true for general $P(x)$.
 This factorization expands the equation into: